pudo/normality/README.md

 [![build](https://github.com/pudo/normality/actions/workflows/build.yml/badge.svg)](https://github.com/pudo/normality/actions/workflows/build.yml)

 Normality is a Python micro-package that contains a small set of text normalization functions for easier re-use.
 These functions accept a snippet of unicode or utf-8 encoded text and remove various classes of characters, such as diacritics, punctuation etc. This is useful as a preparation to further text analysis.

-**WARNING**: This library works much better when used in combination with ``pyicu``, a Python binding for the International Components for Unicode C library.
-ICU provides much better text transliteration than the default ``text-unidecode``.
+**WARNING**: As of version 3.0, `normality` now requires `pyicu` to be installed.

 ## Example